Thủ Đức Military Academy: Infantry School

 After several name changes associated with its changing mission, the Thủ Đức Reserve Officers School was officially renamed the Infantry School during July 1964.
 After that the school expanded until, at the end of 1967, it had a capacity of 3,800 students.
 Its training program included the officer candidate, company commander, RF officer refresher and methods of instruction courses.
 The school offered nine months of military instruction to high school-level officer candidates, and graduates received a reserve commission, the rank of aspirant (one level below Second lieutenant), and a four-year active duty obligation.
 Thủ Đức turned out several thousand officers annually and was the ARVN's primary source of small-unit leaders.

 Following the Tet Offensive, all courses were temporarily cancelled except for the two officer candidate cycles.
 In June 1968 a dramatic change occurred in the school's curriculum and training program.
 To meet increased officer requirements as a result of the general mobilization, the capacity was increased to approximately 6,000 students.
-At the same time, the length of the officer candidate program was decreased from 37 to 24 weeks; the first nine weeks consisted of basic and advanced individual training at the Quang Tung Training Center and the rest of the training was conducted at the school.
+At the same time, the length of the officer candidate program was decreased from 37 to 24 weeks; the first nine weeks consisted of basic and advanced individual training at the Quang Trung National Training Center and the rest of the training was conducted at the school.

 Since becoming an officer-producing school in 1952, the Infantry School graduated over 40,900 students as of November 1969 and continued to be the largest source of officers in the South Vietnamese armed forces.

 On 18 January 1970 Viet Cong (VC) bombs exploded at the academy killing 18 people and wounding 33.

 By 1970 the Infantry School was beginning to realize the benefits of the special construction program to upgrade facilities.
 Nine classrooms were constructed and furniture was received to accommodate 200 students in each of the nine classrooms.
 Increased emphasis was placed all instructor training and the methods of instruction course was revised to emphasize practical application as opposed to the lecture system.
 A signal training area was constructed for more practical application in communications training.
 Terrain models, mock-ups and bleachers were constructed to improve map reading and weapons training.
 Work was started on a mock-up VC hamlet, a physical fitness combat proficiency test area and a platoon defensive area.
 A unit competition program was implemented encompassing academic scores, barracks and unit area inspections, physical training, marching and intramural sports.